- Think about the people you want to boat with and consider the kind of space you’ll need to enjoy your activities and remain safe and comfortable.

 - Consider your budget.
 Before discussing finance options, make sure you have a clear understanding of the additional options you want to include on your boat.
 It’s a lot like buying a car.
 You can get a boat with just the very basic in equipment.
 Or you can load it up with extras.
 Understand all potential expenses.

 - Operational costs may include fuel, maintenance, insurance and spare parts.
 Other expenses to consider include winter storage; winterizing engines, water systems, heads and holding tanks; and seasonal slip rental.
+Consider fuel efficient boats if you want to save ion gas.

 - Consider boat maintenance.
 Make sure you understand the details and costs associated with maintaining your boat.
 There are daily, monthly and seasonal maintenance procedures to keep your boat always in good conditions.